New understanding of Majumdar-Papapetrou and Perj\'es-Israel-Wilson solutions: understanding the Majumdar-Papapetrou solutions

-The two metrics match on the sphere smoothly.
-The strength of electric field on the surface of the sphere is continuous in the $\theta$ direction while jumping in the radial direction.
-Therefore, there is charge distribution on the surface of the sphere.
-The total spacetime is regular.
+for $z<0$.
+Here $\omega_1$, $\omega_2$ and $b_0$ are all positive constants.
+In order that the surface density of electric charge on the $z=0$ plane is finite, we require $b_0<1$.
+The two spacetimes match on the plane of $z=0$ continuously and they are regular everywhere.
+The strength of electric field on the plane is continuous in the $x$ and $y$ directions while jumping in the $z$ direction.
+Therefore, there is charge distribution on the $z=0$ plane,